umrover/mrover.org/README.md

 ### Testing the site

-To test the site, simply run
+To test the site, simply navigate to the`/mrover` folder and run

     jekyll serve

 You can connect to the site by opening your browser and navigating to localhost:4000.
 Any changes that you save will automatically trigger jekyll to rebuild the site.
 You can see these changes by refreshing the page.

 ### Building the site for production
-To build the site for production, run
+To build the site for production, navigate to the `/mrover` folder and run

     JEKYLL_ENV=production jekyll build